zhjtwx/DeepFAN/README.md

 # DeepFAN
-Benign and malignant registration model
+DeepFAN was a well-designed deep learning model to discriminate malignant nodules from benign ones utilizing chest CT scans.
 ## Introduction
-This repository contains the main source code of our benign and malignant model (deepFan).
+This repository contains the main source code of our benign and malignant model (DeepFAN).
 ### Prerequisites
 - Ubuntu 16.04.4 LTS
 - Python 3.6.13